niksilver/board-game-framework/docs/concepts.md

 Once a client connects to the server it can send and receive messages.
 A client sends a simple message (almost certainly JSON).
-The server wraps it in an envelope, with some metadata, and sends that out to all the cliens.
+The server wraps it in an envelope with some metadata, and sends that out to all the clients, including the client which originally sent it.
 The server also sends envelopes when clients leave and join the game.

-Each envelope has an "intent", which describes the nature of the envelope contents.
-These are the envelope intents that a client can
+Each envelope sent by the server has an "intent", which describes the nature of the envelope contents.
-receive:
+These are the envelope intents that a client can receive:

 * Welcome.
 Received by a client when it joins.
 * Joiner.
 Received by a client when a new client joins the game.